-Arthritis is inflammation of a body joint.
+Arthritis is inflammation of one or more joints in the body.
 The two most common types are osteoarthritis (also known as degenerative joint disease) and rheumatoid arthritis (RA).
-Osteoarthritis occurs in older adults or after trauma and is caused in part by degeneration of the joint and increases with age.
-RA is an autoimmune disease that often occurs in younger adults where the body’s own defenses attack the joint lining.
+Osteoarthritis may occur with aging, or following trauma or another injury to a joint.
+RA is an autoimmune disease that often occurs in younger adults where the body's own defenses attack the joint lining.

 Your doctor will likely conduct a complete physical and may perform blood tests to look for inflammation to help diagnose your condition.
 Additional tests may include bone x-ray, CT, MRI, or ultrasound.
 Treatment will depend on the type, severity and location of the arthritis and may include medication, therapy or surgery.

 Arthritis means inflammation of one or more joints in the body.
 A joint is an area where two or more bones make contact and move against each other.
 The underlying cause varies with specific types of arthritis.
 There are over 100 forms of arthritis with the two most common being osteoarthritis and rheumatoid arthritis.
 Osteoarthritis, also known as degenerative joint disease, is caused in part by degeneration of parts of the joint such as cartilage and increases with age.
 The increasing wear and breakdown on parts of the affected joint can result in reactive inflammation.
 Rheumatoid arthritis (RA), on the other hand, is an autoimmune disease where the body's own defenses attack the normal joint lining.
 In this type of arthritis, inflammation in the joint lining and within the bones leads to joint damage, especially to the cartilage.
 Other relatively common causes of arthritis include injuries, abnormal limb alignment, infections, autoimmune conditions other than rheumatoid arthritis and abnormal deposits in the joints, such as in gout.